-This report, which is included in the PAR report file, is generated with the -gf option.
+The incremental guide report, which is included in the PAR report file, is generated with the -gf option.
 The report describes the criteria used to select each component and signal used to guide the design.
 It may also enumerate the criteria used to reject some subset of the components and signals that were eliminated as candidates.